uutils/coreutils/src/uu/sort/BENCHMARKING.md

 Most of the time when sorting is spent comparing lines.
 The comparison functions however differ based on which arguments are passed to `sort`, therefore it is important to always benchmark multiple scenarios.
-This is an overwiew over what was benchmarked, and if you make changes to `sort`, you are encouraged to check how performance was affected for the workloads listed below.
+This is an overview over what was benchmarked, and if you make changes to `sort`, you are encouraged to check how performance was affected for the workloads listed below.
 Feel free to add other workloads to the list that we should improve / make sure not to regress.